cheong12001/tutorial-project/README.md

 Start the tutorial project
-1. Install dependency by: npm i
+1. Install dependency by: yarn
 2. Start the project with command: npm start
 3. Open the dev preview: http://localhost:3033